Registering an office or home

 Claims will not be considered unless evidence is provided to show they are directly incurred as a result of your work – such as business phone calls, or gas and electricity for your work area.

-Can staff members be moved to a home-based contract?
+Moving staff members to a home-based contract

 Staff members can be moved to a home-based contract if needed, but it is important to bear in mind that home-based contracts are likely to be appropriate only for a minority of staff members who carry out all of their normal duties from home and are rarely expected to attend the office.
 Very often, this is more likely to be the case where there is a significant distance to the nearest office.